project-chip/connectedhomeip/docs/guides/arm_virtual_hardware_ble-wifi-commissioning.md

 ./out/debug/chip-tool onoff off 42 1
 ```

-On the `ubuntu-lighting-app` instance you will see the log messages shown below indicating the light has been turned off
+On the `ubuntu-lighting` instance you will see the log messages shown below indicating the light has been turned off

 ```console
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: On/Off set value: 1 0